 ~This is one of the most popular posts on my blog!
 It’s been featured in slideshows on the websites of both Country Living and Good Housekeeping!
 It’s really old, and the images need updating, but the idea is still good.
 I hope you all enjoy this little project I did in my son’s room.
-It’s still going strong almost 4 years later, though the trains will probably get replaced with Legos pretty soon. ~Stacy
+It’s still going strong almost 4 years later, though the train bridges will probably get replaced with completed Lego sets pretty soon. ~Stacy

 My son LOVES Thomas the Train.
 Loves him!
 He has a bunch of trains and tracks, and tons of bridges, and it all gets out of control…quickly.
 The bridges don’t fit in the train table, and the trains fall out.
 We needed some train storage.
 I thought that the colorful bridges, accessories & trains were cool to look at and would make good decor when not in use.
 So, I decided to use a blank wall in my son’s bedroom to display his collection & build some toy train storage.

 ***NOTE – if you have a climber, this is probably not the best solution for you.
 My kid doesn’t really climb stuff.
 He’s actually been listening when I say “don’t ever climb and/or hang from this shelf.
 Ever.”
 We told him that he has to ask an adult to get down a piece for him.
 He’s done that pretty well for the last 3 years.

 Now that we’ve got that PSA out of the way, lets see what I did!

 All I used were 3 LACK Floating Shelves & 4 Mosslanda Picture Ledges from IKEA.
 You could also use these Threshold picture ledges and floating shelves from Target, which I will discuss in more detail at the end of the post.